 Using a wrench Loosen the bolts that hold the pipe rough-in.
 Remove the bolts and then remove the drain cover.
 This separates it from the flange and the drain attachment.
 Remove the old drain from the stack.

 Using an old rag, clean the pipe stuck.
 Apply primer to the inside of the pipe stack as well as to the outside of your shower drain which is connected to the new flange.
 Let the primer dry before applying pipe cement to both sections of the attachments and connect the new drain to the pipe stack.
 Let the pipe cement dry.

-Using a wrench, make the flange bolts loose.
+Using a wrench, make the flange bolts lose.
 By slotting the shower drain cover over the top of the bolts, fix it in place and turn it until it is locked, then Tighten the bolts with your wrenches.
-To protect the drain cover it with a duct tape.
+To protect the drain cover it with duct tape.